puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learnmore-inpage-nav.md

 ms.prod: microsoft-edge
 ms.localizationpriority: high
 ms.collection: M365-modern-desktop
-description: "Force in-page navigations to stay in IE mode"
+description: "Keep in-page navigations in Internet Explorer mode"
 ---

-# Force in-page navigations to stay in IE mode
+# Keep in-page navigations in Internet Explorer mode

 You can use this policy as a temporary solution to force all in-page navigations from Internet Explorer mode (IE mode) sites to stay in IE mode.